 In the 2012 accreditation visit, the visiting Team recommended that GCC develop a plan for offering distance education programs.
 In light of the recommendation, GCC pursued a “ground up” approach in developing a comprehensive distance education plan that would outline the educational programs and services that would be offered via distance education.
 The ground up approach for developing the plan came in the form of a strategic plan with the goals and objectives that would align with the College’s mission and also align with the goals and objectives of the College’s Institutional Strategic Master Plan (ISMP).
-In addition to developing the comprehensive plan, the College finds that a Standard Operating Procedure (SOP) and needs assessment for DE must also be developed and performed in order to determine the scope and size of designing and developing DE programs and the action steps needed to effectively implement the goals and objectives of the DE program.
+In addition to developing the comprehensive plan, the College finds that a Standard Operating Procedure (SOP) and needs assessment for DE must also be developed and performed in order to determine the scope and size of the design and the development of the DE programs and the action steps needed to effectively implement the goals and objectives .
 Considering the enormous task involved in performing the needs assessment for DE, and developing the DE strategic plan and standard operating procedures, the College decided on soliciting the services of a professional consulting group to perform the tasks.
+(Comments/feedback by Dr. Mike)

 In the beginning of spring 2014, the Division of Finance and Administration announced that the Distance Education strategic plan development bid had been awarded to Ellucian.
-Shortly thereafter on February 10-14, 2014, representatives from Ellucian met with the administrators, faculty, and staff of Guam Community College to gather information and input in developing the needs assessment tool and college capability for distance education, and writing the strategic plan and the standard operating procedure associated with it.
+Shortly thereafter on February 10-14, 2014, representatives from Ellucian met with the administrators, faculty, and staff of Guam Community College to gather information and input in developing the needs assessment tool and determining the college’s capability of offering distance education, and writing the strategic plan and the standard operating procedure associated with it.
 On March 18, 2014, Ellucian submitted two assessment reports, GCC Market Assessment and Needs Analysis and GCC Capabilities Assessment.
 GCC administrators, faculty, and staff reviewed the reports and provided feedback.
 A final meeting was held on May 7, 2014 regarding the Draft Strategic Plan and Standard Operating Procedures.
 A week after the final meeting, the reports were finalized.
 On May 13, 2014, the Distance Education Standard Operating Procedures and Strategic Plan were finalized.
+(Comments/feedback by Dr. Mike)

 Since the Distance Education Strategic Plan and Operating Procedures have been completed, the College’s next step is to identify departments that are going to participate in the distance education pilot program.
-In light of selecting the departments, four departments have been identified to participate in the pilot program.
-They include English, Math, Office Technology, and Early Childhood.
-The pilot project is scheduled for implementation in spring 2015.
-Currently, the College is developing training, identifying moodle server sites, and securing demos for review.
+In light of selecting the departments, it was decided to ask faculty who have already conducted online courses through GCC’s current distance education policy if they would be interested in participating with the pilot.
+The pilot project is scheduled for implementation in fall 2015.
+Currently, the College is identifying training as well as moodle server sites, and securing demos for review.

+Comments/feedback by Dr. Mike

 Status: Closed.